wendannor/wendannor.github.io/_posts/2014-08-18-capistrano-nodejs.md

 The above lines indicate :

 - what's the name of your application
-- where it can find it from its git URL
+- the location of your git repository
 - where to deploy in the destination server.

 Make sure that :